How to start bullet journaling

 - Star – A star can be used when talking about something of importance.

-- Arrow – to migrate your task to next day/week.
+- Arrow – to migrate your task to the next day/week.

 - Smiles – Use happy, sad, and other smiley faces to represent your mood of the day.